-The "Object dependencies report" will include only those objects that are directly or indirectly used by any of the projects in the instance.
+The Object Dependencies report includes only those objects that are directly or indirectly used by any of the projects in the instance.
 This means that these will not appear: Objects that are exclusively used by dashboards, filters or Agile boards, and the relations where any object is used by any dashboard, filter or Agile board.
 In general, any object which is not used by any project (like an inactive workflow).